 Apart from automating the provisioning of Exchange mailboxes, Adaxes also enables you to automatically configure mailbox parameters, such as mailbox features and policies, email addresses, mailbox rights, mailflow settings, mailbox limits and quotas.

-You can configure Adaxes to automatically modify mailbox parameters right after a new mailbox is created or an Exchange license is assigned in Office 365, after a user account is updated, added to a group, etc. With the help of Custom Commands, users can change multiple mailbox parameters or move mailboxes between databases at a single mouse click.
+You can configure Adaxes to automatically modify mailbox parameters right after a new mailbox is created or an Exchange license is assigned in Microsoft 365, after a user account is updated, added to a group, etc. With the help of Custom Commands, users can change multiple mailbox parameters or move mailboxes between databases at a single mouse click.
 Using Scheduled Tasks, you can configure Adaxes to update mailbox parameters on a regular basis, based on various conditions.
 For more details, see Exchange Management and Automation.

 In this tutorial, you will learn how to configure Adaxes to modify parameters of newly created mailboxes.
 To automatically perform actions when a certain event takes place, you need to use Business Rules.
 Adaxes provides built-in Business Rule After User Creation that is triggered after a new user account is created in Active Directory.
 You can use the Business Rule to configure Exchange mailboxes.